 The City and Spectacle: a vision of pre-earthquake Lisbon project, a virtual recreation of the city of Lisbon before the 1755 earthquake, using Second Life® technology, is a pioneer project in Portugal promoted by the Centro de História de Arte e Investigação Artística da Universidade de Évora (CHAIA), Beta Technologies, and King’s Visualisation Lab (KVL), King’s College London.

-For more informations, please contact Paulo Rodrigues via e-mail firstname.lastname@example.org.
+For more information, please contact Paulo Rodrigues via e-mail [email protected].